eschling/morphogen/README.md

 ## Dependencies

-We provide ducttape scripts for running morphogen.
-If you are using these scripts, ducttape will download all of the other external dependencies for you.
+Example workflows for using morphogen are provided using [ducttape](https://github.com/jhclark/ducttape).
+You must have Scala installed and in your path to use this tool.
+If you have ducttape and morphogen installed, the ducttape workflows will install all of the other necessary dependencies for you.

 While the morphogen code itself is not dependent on anything external, it is intended to be used with a number of external tools.
-Specifically, it is used to extend the per-sentence grammars created by [`cdec`](http://www.cdec-decoder.org).
+Specifically, it is used to extend the per-sentence grammars created by [cdec](http://www.cdec-decoder.org).
 The inflection model depends on having good source side information, in the form of dependency parsing, part-of-speech tagging, and word clustering.
 We do these using [TurboParser](http://www.ark.cs.cmu.edu/TurboParser/), TurboTagger, and [600 Brown clusters](http://www.ark.cs.cmu.edu/cdyer/en-c600.gz) produced from large amounts of monolingual English data.
 These are all publically available.

 If no morphological segmentations are given, we use [`fast_umorph`](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
-This requires the [OpenFST library](http://www.openfst.org/) to be installed on your machine.
+This requires the [OpenFST library](http://www.openfst.org/) to be installed and in your path.

-Example workflows for using morphogen are provided using [`ducttape`](https://github.com/jhclark/ducttape).
-You must have Scala installed and in your path to use this tool.
-If you have ducttape and morphogen installed, the ducttape workflows will install all of the other necessary dependencies for you.

 The tagging and parsing could theoretically be done with any tool.
 Morphogen only requires that the dependency parses are in the Stanford dependency format.